jenkinsci/git-parameter-plugin/README.md

 Pipeline development is best assisted by the [Pipeline syntax snippet generator](https://www.jenkins.io/doc/book/pipeline/getting-started/#snippet-generator) that is part of the Jenkins Pipeline plugins.

-Examples provided below to cover several common cases.
+Examples are provided below to cover several common cases.

 ### Branch type - Basic usage